philbowsher/Foundation-of-the-R-Workflow-SAS-to-R/README.md

-# Foundation of the R Workflow / SAS to R by Nichole Monhait, Derrick Kearney, Phil Bowsher
+# Foundation of the R Workflow / SAS to R by Shannon Hagerty, Jeremy Allen, Nichole Monhait, Derrick Kearney & Phil Bowsher

 Slides are here: